What’s a gap year exactly?

 It specifically means taking a year off between high school and college.
 Many universities let you defer admission for a year.
 And you can use the time to learn, travel, and think about what you want to study and do with your life.

 The gap year is becoming more popular.
-Major universities have seen a 33% increase in the number of students taking a gap year, according to a Business Insider report.
+Major universities have seen an increase in the number of students taking a gap year.

 As you can see, a gap year makes sense if you’re not yet ready for college or work.
 It can put you in the right frame of mind for your next step in life.